drewdaemon/drewtate.io/_posts/2022-08-22-the-design-of-every-day-things.md

 ---
 layout: post
-title: "The Design of Every Day Things: Chapter 1"
+title: "The Design of Every Day Things—Chapter 1 Synopsis"
 tags: "reading notes"
 ---

-### The question of responsiblity
+### The question of responsibility

 Are machines responsible to work well with humans, or are humans responsible to learn how to work with machines?
-Engineer-types (of which I am one) tend to emphasize and embrace the logic of what they are building.
+Engineering types (of which I am one) tend to emphasize and embrace the logic of what they are building.
 If a user runs into trouble, we're stunned.
-It's so obvious!
+They just need to think rationally!
+Did they even read the manual?

-Instead, we need to design machines that are delighful and helpful to _real, subjective humans_.
+Instead, we need to design every day machines that are delightful and helpful to _real humans_ who experience the world subjectively and don't have time to take an evening class on how to use their new microwave.

 In other words

 > It is the duty of machines and those who design them to understand people.
 It is not our duty to understand the arbitrary, meaningless dictates of machines.

-Norman, for one, apparently does not welcome our robot overlords.
+Norman, for one, does not welcome our robot overlords.
 Fair enough.

 ### Principles of human-centered design (HCD)